Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Sensitivity Intervals

-A third approach to construct sensitivity intervals is the bootstrap \citep{efron1994introduction}: We can compute a collection of estimators $\hathat{\theta}$ using resamples of the observable data, solve the plug-in optimization problem \eqref{eq:pir-minmax-plugin} with $\hat{\theta} = \hathat{\theta}$, and then use the bootstrap distribution to construct one-sided confidence intervals $[\beta_\text{min}^l, \infty)$ and $(-\infty, \beta_\text{max}^u]$ with level $(1 - \alpha/2)$ for the minimal and maximal values, respectively.
-Different procedures may be employed in the last step.
-For instance, percentile bootstrap takes the $\alpha/2$ and $1-\alpha/2$ quantile of the bootstrap distribution to construct the respective confidence interval.
-Other options include the basic (or reverse percentile) bootstrap, studentized bootstrap, and bias-corrected and accelerated (BCa) bootstrap; see \citet[chap.\ 5]{davison1997} for more details.
-Finally, a sensitivity interval for the PIR with nominal confidence level $(1 - \alpha)$ may be constructed as $[\beta_\text{min}^l, \beta_\text{max}^u]$.
+In this article, we use the bootstrap \citep{efron1994introduction} to construct sensitivity intervals: We compute a collection of estimators $\hathat{\theta}$ using resamples of the observable data, solve the plug-in optimization problem \eqref{eq:pir-minmax-plugin} with $\hat{\theta} = \hathat{\theta}$, and then use the bootstrap distribution to construct one-sided confidence intervals $[\beta_\text{min}^l, \infty)$ and $(-\infty, \beta_\text{max}^u]$ with level $(1 -\alpha/2)$ for the minimal and maximal values, respectively.
+Finally, we construct the $(1-\alpha)$ sensitivity interval as $[\beta_\text{min}^l, \beta_\text{max}^u]$.
+In our simulation studies, we compare three different bootstrap procedures: percentile, bias-corrected and accelerated (BCa), and basic (reverse percentile).
+We found that the former two exhibit coverage close to the nominal level -- even for small sample sizes.
+By contrast, the empirical coverage of basic bootstrap intervals is 5 to 10 percentage points too low.

-For the sensitivity analysis problems described in this article, simulation studies in in the Supplementary Material~\ref{sec:simulation-study} suggest that the percentile and BCa bootstrap perform better than the basic bootstrap.
-In two simulation studies with nominal confidence level 90\%, we found that the percentile and BCa bootstrap intervals cover the partially identified region around 90\% and the true parameter, which equals the lower end of the PIR under the specified sensitivity model, around 95\% of the time.
-By contrast, the empirical coverage of basic bootstrap intervals is 5 to 10 percentage points below the nominal level.
-Although a rigorous asymptotic analysis of the different bootstrap procedures is beyond the scope of this article, we offer some heuristics on why the percentile and BCa boostrap are expected to ``work'' here.

-First, \citet[chap.\ 6]{rubinstein_discrete_1993} provide an asymptotic theory for stochastic optimization and show that the plug-in estimator of the optimal value of certain stochastic programs is asymptotically normal; see also \citet{shapiro91} and \citet[chap.\ 5]{shapiro2009}.
-More specifically, their result applies to situations where the objective is a sample average approximation (SAA) estimator and the inequalities and equalities defining the sensitivity model are continuously differentiable in the optimization variables; moreover, some regularity conditions are needed.
-Although, our optimization problem does not fall in this class of problems, one may hope that the theory extends to our case.

-Second, due to optimization over the sample, the plug-in estimator is always biased, even though the bias may be small asymptotically.
-With just a moderate sample size, our simulations show that the bootstrap distribution of the optimal value estimators is biased and quite skewed; see Figure~\ref{fig:distribution-comparison} in the Supplementary Material~\ref{sec:simulation-study}.
-BCa bootstrap is designed to account for both phenomena and -- as expected -- achieves good empirical coverage.
-A closer examination of the correction for bias and skewness shows that these effects almost cancel.
-For this reason, percentile bootstrap, which corrects for neither, still performs well.